leytilera/addonscript-spec/docs/schema/api_addon_descriptor.md

 ### namespace

 This is the [namespace](../concepts/namespaces.md) of the addon which this object describes.
-It SHOULD be the [canonical namespace](../concepts/namespaces.md#canonical-namespaces).
+It MUST be the [canonical namespace](../concepts/namespaces.md#canonical-namespaces).

 ### version